-How to make a volcano
+How to make a paper mache volcano

 An empty water bottle ( we used a 500ml one )

-2 spoonfuls of baking soda (bicarbonate of soda )
+Two spoonfuls of baking soda (bicarbonate of soda )

-a few drops of red and yellow food colouring
+A few drops of red and yellow food colouring

 30 ml vinegar